pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-regression.myst.md

 ### Compare Inferences between Models

-Aside from the predictive fits, the inference drawn from the different modelling choices also vary quite significantly.
+Aside from the predictive fits, the inferences drawn from the different modelling choices also vary quite significantly.
+Imagine being a movie executive trying to decide whether to commit to a sequel, then relative movie performance rating against competitor  benchmarks might be a pivotal feature of this decision, and difference induced by the analyst's choice of model can have an outsized effect on that choice.

 ```{code-cell} ipython3
 :tags: []